memcachier/docs/heroku_articles/expressjs-memcache.md

 $ git push heroku master
 ```

-If you submit a number you will now get the largest prime below it together with
-a Like button.
-However, when you click on `Like!` the like count will not
+If you submit a number, you will now get the largest prime below it, together with a Like button.
+However, when you click **Like!**, the like count doesn't
 increase.
 This is because the view is cached.

-So we need to invalidate the cached view whenever it is updated:
+To resolve this, we need to **invalidate** the cached view whenever it is updated:

 ```js
 // ...